AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58352-return-attribute-labels-for-the-default-store-are-returned-via-grapghql-api.md

 1. Edit the **[!UICONTROL Reason for Return]** return attribute and add labels for all storeviews.
 1. Create an **[!UICONTROL Order]**.
 1. Create a **[!UICONTROL Return]** for that order.
 Make sure the **[!UICONTROL Return]** is in **[!UICONTROL Pending]** status.
-1. Send a Customer [!DNL GraphQL] query with the specified non- default [!UICONTROLStore View] in the header:
+1. Send a Customer [!DNL GraphQL] query with the specified non-default [!UICONTROLStore View] in the header:

     ```
     query {